The information in this section is for the academic year 2023/2024.

 - Pupils at Leo Kelly are taught in form groups depending on their age, ability and SEMH needs.
 There are five lessons in the school day with a planned break in the morning.

-- On admission, an ‘All About Me profile‘ is completed to gain an understanding of the pupil’s needs and interests.
+- On admission, an ‘About Me profile‘ is completed to gain an understanding of the pupil’s needs and interests.
 We work closely with the home school, parents and medical professionals to gather information relevant to the individual to enable a successful transition into the Leo Kelly School.
 A mental health assessment is completed on admission to the school.
 The results of this assessment support intervention, teaching adaptations and approaches which will support pupil progress.

-- We teach pupils an acadmic curriculum with an aim to ensure pupils have opportunities to continue with their learning whilst being supported to manage challenges around their mental health.
+- Pupils have access to an academic curriculum with an aim to ensure pupils have opportunities to continue with their learning whilst being supported to manage challenges around their mental health.

 - A baseline assessment is completed at the start of a pupil’s learning journey.
 This gives a clearly defined starting point to enable the teacher to build on prior learning and work towards a defined end point.